phoenixframework/phoenix/guides/controllers.md

 We would then need to provide an `index.xml.eex` template which created valid XML, and we would be done.

-For a list of valid content mime-types, please see the [mime](https://github.com/elixir-plug/mime) library.
+For a list of valid content mime-types, please see the `MIME` library.

 ### Setting the HTTP Status

 We can also set the HTTP status code of a response similarly to the way we set the content type.
 The `Plug.Conn` module, imported into all controllers, has a `put_status/2` function to do this.

-[`Plug.Conn.put_status/2`](https://hexdocs.pm/plug/Plug.Conn.html#put_status/2) takes `conn` as the first parameter and as the second parameter either an integer or a "friendly name" used as an atom for the status code we want to set.
-The list of status code atom representations can be found in [`Plug.Conn.Status.code/1`](https://hexdocs.pm/plug/Plug.Conn.Status.html#code/1) documentation.
+`Plug.Conn.put_status/2` takes `conn` as the first parameter and as the second parameter either an integer or a "friendly name" used as an atom for the status code we want to set.
+The list of status code atom representations can be found in `Plug.Conn.Status.code/1` documentation.

 Let's change the status in our `PageController` `index` action.